Join or

 You forgot to mention Messiah it is a great 3d animation program with lots of unique animation tools that no other 3d animation package has.

-DDD, indeed i forgot the Messiah Studio - it is a very powerful 3d animation program.
-I will add it to the list.
-I will probably add the Blender 3d to the list as well since it becomes one of the most popular computer animation applications.
+Fiery, indeed they forgot the Messiah Studio - it is a very powerful 3d animation program.
+Please add it to the list.
+Also please add the Blender 3d to the list as well since it becomes at the moment one of the most popular computer animation applications.

 • 3d modeling in 3ds max